tascott/bookings-and-backend/docs/steps.md

 Current TODOS:

-- addresses/map view/multi-map view (staff/admin)
+- addresses/map view/multi-map view (staff/admin) - on user profile
 - add email template editing UI
+- add "upload image" via staff dashboard, tag a pet
 - remove all inline CSS for a design system (different file for button, nav, colors, etc)
 - Implement Email Preference Checks: We added email_allow_promotional and email_allow_informational flags to the profiles table, but we haven't added logic
+- notifications - start with "new image uploaded"
+- allow download of images from client dashboard

 // Codebase Improvement Todos